adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/jmri-mqtt-spring-transformer-wireless-eco-system/esp8266-transformer-rest-client/README.md

 const char* SERVER_URL = "http://192.168.0.188:8090/amt/node/1";
 ```

+## Lib installtion

+### search for "PubSubClient" lib and install it before compiling
+### or install this lib for location [PubSubClient lib ](https://github.com/adarshkumarsingh83/jmri-cmri/raw/main/DOCUMENTS/JMRI-MOSQUITTO-MQTT/lib/pubsubclient.zip)

+### jmri configuration
+* all sensors will start from 1 to limit
+* all the light are started with 1000 onwards to 9999 address on jmri
+* all the turnout are started with 10000 onwards to 19999 address on jmri
+* all the 2 led signal are started with 20000 onwards to 29999
+* all the 3 led signal are started with 30000 onwards to address on jmri support

 ## To Open Two arduino sperate ide on mac
 * $ open -n -a Arduino
 * -n = open new instance even when one is already running